Northern delivery

-In these conditions, the only possible is the centralized purchase and transportation of goods from the southern and central Russia to the Far North, which is responsibility of the federal government.
+In these conditions, the only possible is the centralized purchase and transportation of goods from the southern and central Russia to the Far North, which is a responsibility of the federal government.
 Delivery is carried out mainly by air, as well as river and sea, including the Northern Sea Route.

 Today, 70% of cargo delivered by the program is fuel.
 Northern delivery is carried out in 25 regions of Russia.
 The main volume of supplies falls on four regions: Yakutia, Chukotka, Magadan Oblast and north of Krasnoyarsk Krai with a total population of about three million inhabitants.